Patient Carer Race Equality Framework (PCREF)

 Support this work by sharing through your networks:

-There is an open invitation to join this journey, particularly community members, service users and their carers who identify as Black African, Black Caribbean, Black Other and Mixed ethnic backgrounds.
+Staff: There is an open invitation to join this journey, particularly community members, service users and their carers who identify as Black African, Black Caribbean, Black Other and Mixed ethnic backgrounds.
 Equally, the invitation is for staff with frontline work experience to join this journey bringing their valuable knowledge and ideas to improve services to better meet the needs of the diverse communities we support.